🔍 Search Results

 - The International Trade City and most factories close for 2–4 weeks

-- Hotels fill up and prices rise sharply around the holiday
+- Hotels fill up and prices rise sharply

 - Transport networks become extremely congested